 Every commercial loan, mortgage or other loan contract signed before 2020 March 18 will receive a freeze on loan repayments, capital repayment and any related fees until at least 31 December 2020 (can be extended).
 The length of the loan will be extended by the period of the freeze.
-The Banking Association said the deferred loan payments would amount to about HUF 450 billion in the 9-month period, but our estimations based on partner interviews suggest it would be at most half of that amount.
+The Banking Association said the interest on deferred loan payments would amount to about HUF 450 billion in the 9-month period, but our estimations based on partner interviews suggest it would be at most half of that amount.
 Clients must sign a statement (online) to opt out of the payment freeze scheme, so the default is that they do get the suspension.

 |Does not apply to workers||Does not apply to businesses||Applies to all citizens|

 Social partners' role in designing the measure and form of involvement: